feugy/melodie/README.md

   Finally back to HTML5 notification API, without actions :(

 - The discovery of mediaSession's metadata and handler was completely random.
 It's only supported by Chrome (hopefully for me!), and can be seen on Deezer, Spotify or Youtube Music.
 However, it does not display artworks.

+- IntersectionObserver does not call the intersection entry when the position inside viewport is changing but the intersection doesn't.
+  As a result, dropdown in the sheet will enter viewport during sheet animation, causing troubles positioning the menu

 musings on watch & diff